PICABench: How Far Are We from Physically Realistic Image Editing?: Method

 \textbf{Data collection.} We begin by defining a structured vocabulary mapped to the eight sub-dimensions.
 To broaden the coverage, we use GPT-5 to expand this vocabulary into a rich keyword set encompassing materials, lighting contexts, and long-tail phenomena.
 We then use these keywords to retrieve candidate images from licensed and public sources.
 We prioritize visually diverse scenes that exhibit salient physical cues, such as directional lighting, transparent or reflective media, deformable objects, or phase-changeable substances.
 Human annotators filter duplicates and artifacts and tag applicable sub-dimensions for each image to support subsequent annotation.

 \textbf{Instruction construction.} Each retained image is paired with a human-written natural language instruction that induces a physics-relevant edit, grounded in the scene’s physical affordances and designed to implicitly target a specific sub-dimension.
-To assess not only whether models can follow surface-level commands but also whether they can internalize and apply physical knowledge under varying prompt conditions, we construct three levels of instruction complexity: \textit{superficial} prompts that issue plain edit commands without explanation; \textit{intermediate} prompts that include a brief rationale grounded in physical rules; and \textit{explicit} prompts that further describe the expected results of the edit.
+To assess not only whether models can follow surface-level commands but also whether they can internalize and apply physical knowledge under varying prompt conditions, we construct three levels of instruction complexity: \textit{superficial} prompts that issue plain edit commands without explanations, {which probe models' intrinsic physical priors and align with realistic usage scenarios}; \textit{intermediate} prompts that include a brief rationale grounded in physical rules, {blue}{serving as reasoning cues to activate physical knowledge}; and \textit{explicit} prompts that further describe the expected results of the edit, {minimizing ambiguity to strictly assess visua capabilities}.
 We use GPT-5 to expand each human-authored instruction into these three forms, followed by manual review to ensure clarity, factual correctness, and alignment with the visual context.
 For each sample, the benchmark retains a canonical version of the instruction.